 41. Gabe told himself that he would never join a gang.
 Unfortunately, he was vulnerable and ended up making bad choices.
 Determined for a better life, Gabe enrolled in YouthBuild and later worked for United Way of Long Island.
 Help students like Gabe get off the street and lead them towards a bright career.

-42. The FamilyWize Discount Prescription program allows families - uninsured or insured - to receive their prescriptions at an affordable price; it can lower the cost of medicine by an average of 40%.
+42. Families benefit from the FamilyWize Discount Prescription program, which allows everyone - uninsured or insured - to receive their prescriptions at an affordable price.
+It can lower the cost of medicine by an average of 40%.
 With your contribution, families throughout Long Island can continue to stay healthy in a way that they can afford.

 43. Thanks to United Way’s Community Partner, Developmental Disabilities Institute, Michael was able to successfully learn in the mainstream education program of his local school district and found a passion for running.
 Michael was recognized as the first American with Autism to run under a 4-minute mile.
 With your contribution, we can continue to help Long Islanders with developmental disabilities succeed academically and grow into a financially stable adult.